George Stevens: The Diary of Anne Frank

 In 1954, Stevens learned that Twentieth Century-Fox had held the film rights to The Diary of Anne Frank.
 By February 1957, it had been reported that Stevens signed a two-picture contract with the studio.
 Frances Goodrich and Albert Hackett, who had written the 1955 play, were hired to write the script adaptation.
 During pre-production, in September 1957, Stevens flew to Amsterdam for research and location scouting, where he visited the attic inside the historical site.
 He also hired Tony van Renterghem as a technical advisor.
 Stevens reflected, "Whenever we hit a stumbling block in translating from the stage to the film, not only did I return to the original diary for help, but I also returned to the concentration camp areas and roamed the house in Amsterdam in the quarter where Anne lived, where I talked with countless people who had survived the Nazi period there."

 A worldwide casting search for the title role was conducted, with Stevens auditioning more than 100,000 applicants.
 Audrey Hepburn had been offered the part but she declined.
 Millie Perkins, a nineteen-year-old model from Fair Lawn, New Jersey, was cast in her screen debut.
 Joseph Schildkraut, Gusti Huber, and Lou Jacobi reprised their stage roles for the film.
 Shelley Winters campaigned for the role of Petronella van Daan.
 A replica of the factory was built on the Twentieth Century-Fox studio backlot, where filming occurred from March to August 1958.

 Released in March 1959, The Diary of Anne Frank received largely positive reviews from film critics.
-A review in Time magazine called the film a "masterpiece", praising Stevens and the screenwriters for depicting "the courage and dignity that man can summon from within himself when the only logical course seems to be to lie down and die."
+Time magazine called the film a "masterpiece", praising Stevens and the screenwriters for depicting "the courage and dignity that man can summon from within himself when the only logical course seems to be to lie down and die."
 However, the film was a commercial disappointment, earning $2.3 million in estimated box office rentals from the United States and Canada.
 It won three Academy Awards in 1960, including Best Supporting Actress for Shelley Winters.